 - No need to invest in hardware (thus, users can join the network via a laptop or a smartphone)

 - Security is ensured by each user’s stake in the network.

 See Also: How Long Does It Take to Mine 1 Ethereum?

-Last but not least, the Ethereum development team took a hands-on approach to fix one of the network’s key problems — congestion and high gas fees.
+Lastly, the Ethereum development team took a hands-on approach to fix one of the network’s key problems — congestion and high gas fees.
 At the moment, Ethereum has a low TPS rate (a network can process 15 transactions per second at best).

 Bitcoin: The First-Mover Advantage And Poster Case Of Crypto

-In fact, Bitcoin has become synonymous with “crypto” and “blockchain” as the most impactful use case of both.
+Bitcoin has become synonymous with “crypto” and “blockchain” as the most impactful use case of both.
 The first-mover advantage makes BTC hard to beat for the following reasons.

 Governments, too, recognize Bitcoin as a force to reckon with — El Salvador became the first country in the world to approve of Bitcoin as a legal tender.

 See Also: Tokenomics: What is it And Why Should You Care I All You Need To Know.